 Application deadlines depend on the learning center location and the degree path you are interested in.

-Iowa City, Des Moines (Accelerated Advanced Standing)
+Iowa City, Des Moines (Advanced Standing)

-Iowa City, Des Moines (Advanced and Regular Standing)
+Iowa City, Des Moines (Regular Standing)

-Quad Cities (Advanced and Regular Standing)
+Sioux City (Advanced and Regular Standing)

 Our learning goals are expressed as Enduring Understandings—concepts that have lasting value beyond the classroom and are applicable to every aspect of social work practice.